AWS What Is It? Business Guide to Its Services, Costs and Benefits

 According to a report from Synergy Research Group, AWS had 32% of the global cloud market in the first quarter of 2023, while Azure accounted for 23%.
 As a result, AWS has a market share that is 9 percentage points higher than Azure.

-AWS has more market share because it is established among companies of all sizes, while Azure is still gaining ground among medium and large enterprises.
+AWS has more market share because it is established among companies of all sizes.
+On the other hand, Azure is still gaining ground among medium and large enterprises.

 However, the Synergy Research Group report highlights that while AWS is in the lead, Microsoft and Google are acquiring new customers faster.